Azure-Samples/app-gateway-ingress-controller/README.md

     For more details on generating the deployment credentials please see [this guide](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-github-actions#generate-deployment-credentials).

 4. [Github Actions](https://docs.github.com/en/actions) will be used to automate the workflow and deploy all the necessary resources to Azure.
-Open the [.github\workflows\devops-workflow.yml](.github\workflows\devops-workflow.yml) and change the environment variables accordingly.
-Update the `RESOURCEGROUPNAME` variable and set the values that you created above.
+Open the [.github\workflows\devops-workflow.yml](.github\workflows\devops-workflow.yml) and change the environment variables such as the `RESOURCEGROUPNAME`, `kUBERNETESSUBNETNAME`,`APPGATEWAYSUBNETNAME`, `VNETNAME`, `APPGWYNAME` e.t.c accordingly.

 5. Commit your changes.
-The commit will trigger the jobs within the workflow and will provision all the resources.
+The commit should trigger the jobs within the workflow and provision all the resources.

 ## Validate the Results

-1. When the deployment is successful, all the Kubernetes components will be in a running state:
+1. When the deployment is successful, all the Kubernetes components should be in a running state:
 ```bash
 # Get pods
 kubectl get pods